Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 First, we note that \citet{2020MNRAS.491.3655G} found that the rotation parameter \Rot{} positively correlates with gas fraction, such that galaxies with higher gas fractions are rotating more slowly.
 However, it is not obvious this is in tension with our result since the gas fraction of galaxies correlates with other galactic properties \citep{2009ARAA..47..159B}.
 Furthermore, the measurement of pattern speeds is a delicate process still prone to large errors.

 Second, the work of \citet{2021MNRAS.500.4710C} and \citet{2021MNRAS.505.2412C} have made indirect measurements of the deceleration of the bar's pattern speed from kinematics and chemistry.
 We point out that these reported measurements are not direct measurements of the Milky Way bar's deceleration.
+For instance, \citet{2021MNRAS.500.4710C} measures the pattern speed based on the asymmetry of the Hercules stream, but this can also be produced by spiral arms \citep{2018MNRAS.481.3794H}.
 Much like the simulations in the present work, the simulations of these two works do not properly account for the complicated formation process of the Galactic bar, which may leave imprints on the present day distribution of stars in spatial, kinematic, and chemical space.
 More investigation is necessary to reconcile the present work with these two well-executed manuscripts.

+Lenticular galaxies which lack a signficant gas phase offer an opportunity to find slowly rotating bars.
+It would still take several Gyr for a galaxy hosting a fast bar to transition to the slow bar regime, so slow bars should only occupy lenticular galaxies which have been lenticular for some time.
+NGC~4277 is one such example, whose bar has been found to rotate with $\Rot{}\sim1.8$ \citep{2022AA...664L..10B}.
+On the other hand, NGC~4264 has a fast bar with $\Rot{}\sim1$ \citep{2019MNRAS.488.4972C}.
+The difference has been explained by differences in the dark matter content of the galaxies \citep{2023MNRAS.521.2227B}.
+We offer another explanation based on the timing of when gas was stripped from these galaxies.

+There are further examples of gas-rich galaxies hosting slow bars.
+For example, UGC~628 \citep[$\Rot\sim2$;][]{2009AA...499L..25C} and NGC~2915 \citep[$\Rot>1.7$;][]{1999AJ....118.2158B}.
+UGC~628 has been studied in detail by \citet{2016MNRAS.463.1751C}, who note that it indeed has a low gas fraction for galaxies of its type.
+NGC~2915 has a gas fraction of $70\%$ \citep{2010ApJ...715..656W}, which would seem to be in conflict with our prediction that only a $5\%$ gas fraction is necessary to arrest the halo slowdown process.
+However, NGC~2915 has significantly different structural properties than the Milky Way-like model we considered in this work.
+In particular, it has a signficantly lower mass ($\sim10^9\Msun$ compared to $4.8\times10^{10}\Msun$ in our model).
+Further work is necessary to see how the gas fraction threshold varies with galactic properties.

+\citet{2020MNRAS.495.4158F} find that quenched galaxies tend to host longer bars than star-forming galaxies.
+This provides some support for our proposed mechanism since there is evidence quenching can occur through gas depletion \citep[e.g.][]{2021Natur.597..485W}.
+However, this correlation could be explained simply by the fact that longer bars ought to be more efficient at quenching their host galaxies \citep[e.g][]{2015AA...580A.116G}.